 Southern Pomo is a Pomoan language spoken in northern California in the USA.
-In 2012 there was one fluent speaker of Southern Pomo and one remeberer, and a few other who knew a bit of the language.
+In 2012 there was one fluent speaker of Southern Pomo and a few others who knew a bit of the language.

 The language was documented to some extent in the 1940s, and work was started, though not finished, on a Southern Pomo dictionary.

 In 2011 a language restoration program was set up by Dr Neil Alexander Walker for the Dry Creek Rancheria Band of Pomo Indians.
-This includes classes, a mobile app, signs and summer camps.
+This included classes, a mobile app, signs and summer camps.

 Download a Southern Pomo alphabet chart (PDF, in German)